DIYCharles/r-keyboardshortcuts/Creating bat Shortcuts/README.md

 ```

 3. Move these files to C:/Users/YOURUSERNAME/Desktop
-4. Right click and select make shortcut for both .bat files
+4. Right click and select make shortcut for each .bat files
 5. Right click on the shortcut icon and select properties
 6. Under the shortcut tab locate the shortcut key
 7. Enter in a combo of Ctrl+Alt+(desired key) *For example I used Ctrl+Alt+down to extend displays*